minh-nguyen-mn/TransitFusion/README.md

 TransitFusion builds on existing systems like Google Maps and Rome2Rio, both of which offer multi-modal travel solutions but face significant limitations in small towns and across international borders.
-While Rome2Rio consolidates some travel data, it lacks real-time updates and complete coverage, particu- larly in regions where official APIs are unavailable.
+While Rome2Rio consolidates some travel data, it lacks real-time updates and complete coverage, particularly in regions where official APIs are unavailable.
 This project addresses those gaps by integrating web scraping and real-time notifications to provide more comprehensive and dynamic coverage of transportation options.
 It also draws from several key works in multi-modal journey planning.
 Aditjandra et al.’s “A Multi-Modal International Journey Planning System: A Case Study of WISETRIP” (2009) highlighted challenges in integrating international travel data, which TransitFusion tackles through real-time data handling.
-Ali and Jiang’s “Traveling Itinerary Problem in a Scheduled Multimodal Transporta- tion Network” (2023) further illustrates the complexity of fixed-sequence city travel, which TransitFusion resolves by offering flexible, dynamic itinerary up- dates.
-Lastly, Potthoff and Sauer’s “Efficient Algorithms for Fully Multimodal Journey Planning” (2022) provide critical insights that inform the algorithms TransitFusion uses to optimize travel plans.
+Ali and Jiang’s “Traveling Itinerary Problem in a Scheduled Multimodal Transportation Network” (2023) further illustrates the complexity of fixed-sequence city travel, which TransitFusion resolves by offering flexible, dynamic itinerary updates.
+Lastly, Potthoff and Sauer’s “Efficient Algorithms for Fully Multimodal
+Journey Planning” (2022) provide critical insights that inform the algorithms TransitFusion uses to optimize travel plans.